gahan-corporation/wyatt/doc/source/setup/deploy.rst

 loaded afterwards.

-However it is an issue for non-logged users (portal, website) which aren't bound to a database: Odoo needs to know which database should be used to load the website page or perform the operation.
-If multi-tenancy is not used that is not an issue, there's only one database to use, but if there are multiple databases accessible Odoo needs a rule to know which one it should use.
+However it is an issue for non-logged users (portal, website) which aren't bound to a database: Gerp needs to know which database should be used to load the website page or perform the operation.
+If multi-tenancy is not used that is not an issue, there's only one database to use, but if there are multiple databases accessible Gerp needs a rule to know which one it should use.

 That is one of the purposes of :option:`--db-filter <gerp-bin --db-filter>`: it specifies how the database should be selected based on the hostname (domain)